 Turn dough out onto a piece of parchment.
 Shape dough into a log shape, about 8 inches long by about 2 inches in diameter.
 Place dough in an air-tight container or wrap in plastic wrap.
 Refrigerate 3-4 hours.

+Spray a baking sheet with coconut oil.
 Place dough on a cutting board.
 Using a serrated knife, cut the dough crosswise to form 16 equal sized cookies.
 Place cookies on the prepared cookie sheet, making sure there is at least an inch between them.
 Continue with baking instructions below.

 For using cookie cutters: